While there are claims of Ashwagandha’s efficacy and health benefits, it is not entirely free of side-effects. Read about its various side effects.

-Because Ashwagandha increases the immune system, so it is not recommended to those peoples who have inflammatory or degenerative muscle disorders like Arthritis, multiple sclerosis, or lupus
+Because Ashwagandha increases the immune system, it is not recommended to those people who have inflammatory or degenerative muscle disorders like Arthritis, multiple sclerosis, or lupus

-Before using the natural herbs it is to recommend to consult with doctors because they may interact with the action of certain prescription like cyclosporine based pharmaceuticals, azathiopene based medications, or prednisone.
+Before using natural herbs it is recommended to consult with doctors because they may interact with the action of certain prescriptions like cyclosporine-based pharmaceuticals, azathioprine-based medications, or prednisone.

 4. Body Temperature

-Some peoples experience a rise in body temperature like fever after the consumption of week or two.
-If someone experiencing any other side effects then it is best to discontinue the uses of Ashwagandha immediately.
+Some peoples experience a rise in body temperature like fever after the consumption a week or two.
+If someone experiencing any other side effects then it is best to discontinue the use of Ashwagandha immediately.

 6. Stomach ache

-Leaf and root form of Ashwagandha maybe harsh for some persons with sensitive stomachs consumption of high doses may be may also induce diarrhoea or vomiting.
+Leaf and root forms of Ashwagandha may be harsh for some persons with sensitive stomachs consumption of high doses may be may also induce diarrhoea or vomiting.
 Many herbalists advise against using Ashwagandha if you have diabetes, liver illness, digestive problems, or ulcers.
 Ashwagandha should also be avoided by pregnant and nursing women since it has been linked to miscarriages and poses a risk to the foetus and newborn.
-The data for ashwagandha adverse effects is hazy and not clinically clear.
+The data for ashwagandha's adverse effects is hazy and not clinically clear.
 For ages, Indian adults, men, women, and children have utilised it without incident.
-Nonetheless, given the hazards, should only use Ashwagandha on the advice of doctor.
+Nonetheless, given the hazards, one should only use Ashwagandha on the advice of a doctor.